 In due course there will also be an important “kit building” role, which could bring together all of the best of the practices, materials and routines in such a way that later Thursday projects will be able to benefit from the previous experience of the others.
 (Kit building, though, we must never forget, is a technique which assists and enhances but does not take the place of individual initiative, judgment or control.)

 There will be numerous ways of approaching the networking aspects of these collaborative undertakings.
-One possibly worth thinking about is to make use of The Commons or similar appropriate WWW sites, but which today serves as a fairly efficient channel of information and communications which is available for all who might be interested.
+One possibly worth thinking about is to make use of the information and links that can be found in our new Open Society Sustainability Initiative website at http://ecoplan.org/ or similar appropriate WWW sites, which today serves as a fairly efficient channel of information and communications which is available for all who might be interested.
 Another will be to encourage existing networks of cities and public interest groups to take an active role in encouraging demonstration and action programs along these lines, possibly as Thursday programs but equally well as projects that they would tailor to the special circumstances of their members and mandates.